Updated on: September 23, 2023

 Installing a password manager (such as 1Password) allows you to store your passwords in a secure vault.
 You can also store personal data, such as financial information, passport numbers, and driver’s licenses.
 Password managers store this data using 256-bit AES encryption, meaning hackers can’t steal your data.
 They also generate and remember super strong passwords, which are impossible to crack using botnets like Mirai.

 You should also consider using a good virtual private network (VPN), such as ExpressVPN.
 VPNs give you a virtual IP address so cybercriminals can’t see your location.
-The best VPNs also have servers in many countries, which let you access geo-restricted sites or your home Netflix catalog while traveling abroad.
+By connecting to a server in a different country, you can even make it look like you’re accessing the internet from somewhere else.
+The best VPNs also have servers in many countries.

 Activate two-factor authentication (2FA) to bolster your device and account security.
 This method requires a secondary identification method, like an email or phone number.
 Advanced 2FA also allows you to protect your accounts with an authenticator app like Authy or a physical USB key such as YubiKey.